dummy-image

 4. Go along with the time limit

-Interview presentations usually have a time limit, especially if multiple people are presenting on the same day.
-You need to stay within the time limit and avoid getting cut off in the middle of your speech.
-Time management is important, so you don’t skip out on any of your important points.
+Interview presentations usually have a time limit, especially if multiple people are present on the same day.
+You must stay within the time limit and avoid getting cut off in the middle of your speech.
+Time management is important so you don’t skip out on any important points.

 5. Use a ‘less is more’ approach